Work & Tech Habits That Are Good for the Environment

 More Efficient Servers

-If you haven’t already, consider moving your data closet to the cloud.
-Not only do cloud servers make your life more convenient—they’re also cooled more efficiently than anything you could buy yourself.
+If you haven't already, consider moving your data closet to the cloud.
+Not only do cloud servers make your life more convenient---they're also cooled more efficiently than anything you could buy yourself.
 Datacenter HVAC systems are state-of-the-art, designed to use less energy than the portable HVAC unit in your network closet.
 (And aside from the environmental benefit, those who move their data to the cloud proactively rather than waiting until emergencies are a lot more resilient when challenges come up.)

 Last Thoughts